Rust vs Julia in scientific computing

 Julia offers functions like zeros, ones and fill.
 But these have the overhead of overwriting the memory first.

-You still get logic bugs with these three functions if you forget to set some values, but at least it is not undefined behavior.
+You still get logic bugs with these three functions if you forget to set some values, but at least it isn't undefined behavior.

 If you care about performance, you should not use sizehint! for array preallocation.
 Julia recommends the method with undef for a "good" reason.
 Let's take a look at the following benchmarking that compares both preallocation methods: